rackerlabs/technical-blog/_posts/2013-03-14-security-on-the-open-cloud.markdown

 Any public website is scanned by bots that are attempting to get access.
 Brute force attacks are commonplace.

+Any public website is scanned by bots that are attempting to get access.
+Brute force attacks are commonplace.
+With [Cenzic or Trustwave](https://www.trustwave.com/Company/Cenzic-is-now-Trustwave) you can protect your web application against malicious attacks.
+You can also offload some of your traffic to a CDN service like [CloudFlare](https://www.cloudflare.com) that has built in security features.

 ##Data Protection

 Did you know you can [encrypt data at rest](https://community.rackspace.com/products/f/5/t/66.aspx) with [Cloud Block Storage](http://www.rackspace.com/knowledge_center/article/cloud-block-storage-overview)?
 It's also important to use SSL when transmitting across the network.
 Again, you can also use an isolated network with Cloud Networks to further protect your sensitive data.
 You can even [link Cloud Networks and RackConnect togather](http://www.rackspace.com/knowledge_center/article/rackconnect-with-cloud-networks-faq) to take advantage of bare metal servers for certain applications.

 ##In Conclusion

 Security is a huge issue on any platform.
+Combining Rackspace products with third-party cloud management products gives you the peace of mind when architecting an application on the cloud.